Forcing a correct Subversion branch merge despite tree conflicts

 Here’s the correct solution:

-4. Commit!
-You now have a fixed /branches/QA with a single small catch-up delta commit that can also be merged cleanly into /trunk
+with a single small catch-up delta commit that can also be merged cleanly into/trunk